conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

   references: [] }
 ```

-Each chunk should be a commit.
-Json object is also **valid**.
-Parts of the objects will be formatted and combined into a log based on the handlebars context, templates and options.
+Parts of the commits will be formatted and combined into a log based on the handlebars context, templates and options.

-The downstream might look something like this:
+The output log might look something like this:

 ```js
 ## 0.0.1 "this is a title" (2015-05-29)